deepestdrive/Black-VNVita/README.md

 4. Copy the folder called `game` from the official game to `ux0:/app/RNBL00001/`
 5. Enjoy!

+## Known Bugs
+The first choice in the game is "hide" or "go away", go away is the command to close the game so if you chose it the game will crash

 Created using the amazing [Ren'Py PSVita Distribution Tool](https://github.com/SonicMastr/renpy-vita/releases/tag/v1.0)